spigell/pulumi-hcloud-kube-hetzner/README.md

 All valid conbinations between defauls{agents/servers}/nodepools.config/nodes are considered to be supported and changeable on the fly without cluster recreation (cluster recreation means `pulumi destroy` and `pulumi up`).
 If you find any panic (due accessing to a null value or like that), please create an issue!

+### Nodepools and Nodes
+Adding or Deleting nodepools/nodes are supported with several limitation.

+Due the nature of non-statefull ip allocation for **internal** Hetzner network, we must ensure to keep order of all nodepools and nodes.
+All nodes and nodepools are sorted alphabetical in `compilation` stage.
+Thus, changing order in configuration file does not affect on cluster.
+However, adding or deleting nodepools/nodes can change order.
+So, when planning new cluster, please consider naming convention for nodes and nodepools.
+For example, you can use digit prefix like `01-control-plane-nodepool`.
+For deleting node, it is recomended to add property `deleted: true` for nodepool and node instead of removing them from configuration file.
+Remember, this only affects internal network.
+Wireguard network and public Hetzner ips are statefull and do not depend on order.

 ### Network changes
 PHKH supports several types of communication between nodes of cluster:
 - using only public ip (network.enabled: false);